TeX-Live/tlcontrib/texmf-dist/doc/latex/eqexam/README.md

         authors.
 Documentation for this option is found in the doc/fortextbook folder.
 See also the series of blogs at http://www.acrotex.net/blog/?tag=fortextbook

+What's New (2019-12-17) fortextbook: added \autoInsSolns, as explained in fortextbook.pdf;
+fixed a bug in the use of aeb-comment with the fortextbook option.
+Updated that custom package, now dated 2019/12/18. (aeb-comment is distributed with acrotex.)

 What's New (2019-10-29) Fixed a bug with the online option.
 The  \fillineol* command now allows verbatim text in the third argument (as well as the first).